• Skip to main content

 • Butter - Unsalted butter can be substituted with salted butter (reduce the salt listed in half).

-• Garlic - I highly recommend using freshly minced garlic for this recipe.
+• Flavor - Minced garlic, Salt, pepper, and Italian seasoning add flavor to your sauce.
+Use freshly minced garlic for this recipe.
 Jarred garlic can often have a harsh, unpleasant flavor.
 Two cloves of garlic can also be substituted with ½ teaspoon of garlic powder if needed.

 • Heavy cream - A must for this alfredo sauce.
 Heavy cream is thick and rich, and gives your sauce it's thick texture without the need for additional thickeners.